r2dbc/r2dbc-mssql/README.md

 ```

 Binding also allows positional index (zero-based) references.
 The parameter index is derived from the parameter discovery order when parsing the query.

+Supported ConnectionFactory Discovery Options:

+* `driver`: Must be `mysql`.
+Mandatory.
+* `host`: Server hostname to connect to.
+Mandatory.
+* `port`: Server port to connect to.
+Defaults to `1433` if not set.
+* `username`: Login username.
+Mandatory.
+* `password`: Login password.
+Mandatory.
+* `database`: Initial database to select.
+Defaults to SQL Server user profile settings if not set.
+* `ssl`: Whether to use transport-level encryption for the entire SQL server traffic, defaults to `false`.
+* `applicationName`: Name of the application.
+Defaults to driver name and version if not set.
+* `connectionId`: Connection Id for tracing purposes.
+Random Id if not set.

 ## License
 This project is released under version 2.0 of the [Apache License][l].